nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 </td></tr></tbody></table></div>

 #### using `Auth.Login`/`Auth.Logout`
 During the flow of a chain, we must change the permissions on a document.
 For example, Alice is creating a MarketingCampaign and assigns Bob as a creative.
 Now, Bob must be able to upload files to the campaign: We need to change Bob's permissions on the MarketingCampaign to give him ReadWrite access (assuming he only had Read permission).
-Alice has not enough rights to change the permission: Calling Document.AddPermission will fail.
+Alice does not have enough rights to change the permission: Calling `Document.AddPermission` will fail.
 In our chain, we can do the following instead:

 ```
 . . . previous operations . . .